LiHeUA/FastESC/README.txt

 Acknowledgment:

-[1] Li He, Nilanjan Ray and Hong Zhang, "Fast Large-Scale Spectral Clustering via Explicit Feature Mapping", submitted to IEEE Transactions on Cybernetics.
+[1] Li He, Nilanjan Ray, Yisheng Guan and Hong Zhang.
+Fast Large-Scale Spectral Clustering via Explicit Feature Mapping.
+To appear in IEEE Transactions on Cybernetics.

 Please cite this paper if you use the code to generate your results.